UniMath/agda-unimath/src/simplicial-type-theory.lagda.md

 {-# OPTIONS --rewriting #-}
 ```

-## Files in the simplicial type theory folder
+## Modules in the simplicial type theory namespace

 ```agda
 module simplicial-type-theory where